-Other than the Arrangement between the Company, Canaco, and Candente Copper described under the heading "General Development of the Business - Three Year History", there have been no reorganizations of or involving the Company since its incorporation.
+Other than the arrangement between the Company, Canaco Resources Inc. ("Canaco"), and Candente Copper described under the heading "General Development of the Business - Three Year History", there have been no reorganizations of, or, involving the Company since incorporation.

 ENVIRONMENTAL PROTECTION